rwblokzijl/Msc-thesis-EuroToken/thesis.md

 ## The need for a future proof currency

-e-invoice, e-receipts, e-identity, and e-signatures

 The world is moving online, and commerce is moving with it.
 E-commerce as a percentage of worldwide GCP has more than tripled in the last decade [@EcommerceGrowth].
 With this move to online shopping, commerce also moved from a solely local phenomenon, to incorporating global vendors.
-Especially trade with China has seen significant growth over the last 10 years.
+As illustrated in figure \ref{international_trade}.
+EU trade with countries around the world, and especially China has seen significant growth over the last 10 years.

 \begin{figure}[htp]
 \centering
 \resizebox{\textwidth}{!}{
 \includegraphics{./images/1_intro/international.png}
 }
-\caption{E-commerce 2010-2020 \cite{EcommerceStats}}
-\label{ecommerce_international}
+\caption{International trade 2010-2020 \cite{InternationalTrade}}
+\label{international_trade}
 \end{figure}

-While the increased globalisation brings wealth like never before, the increased global trade is not without its dangers to the EU.
+While increased globalisation brings wealth like never before, the increased global trade is not without its dangers to the EU.
 With China well underway in the race to the first digital currency, the digital yuan might find itself in an ideal position to dominate global trade.
 If China or any other currency can